+9. Rights and Duties:.

-- 2. Independent Judiciary, Guardian of Rights - 3.
-Federal Government and Division of Powers - 4.
-The State should not interfere in the infernal affairs of the citizens - 5.
-Public awareness - 6.
-Independent Press - If the rights are protected by the states, they also get the right to prevent the misuse of the rights, so the reasonable restrictions are also described in Article-19(2) of the Constitution. - Rights and duties are two side of a coin.
+- If the rights are protected by the states, they also get the right to prevent the misuse of the rights, so the reasonable restrictions are also described in Article-19(2) of the Constitution. - Rights and duties are two side of a coin.
 One aspects is right and the other asepect is duty.
-We have to hide something in return for the rights we get in society.
-It is not our duty.

-TYPES OF DUTIES
+10. TYPES OF DUTIES:

+Moral Duty:-

-Moral Duty:- 1.
-Duty to keep your environment clean.
+- 1. Duty to keep your environment clean.

 - 2. Providing proper education to children.

 - 3. Serving parents and elders.

 - 4. Adherence to social rules.

 - 5. Fulfilling the needs of the family.

+Legal Duty:

-Legal Duty:- 1.
-Honoring the Constitution.
+- 1. Honoring the Constitution.

-- 2. Honoring the national flag and national anthem. - 3.
-Maintaining law and order. - 4.
-Regular taxation, protection of national property. - 5.
-Maintaining the unity and integrity and security of the country. - 6.
-Protecting the country.
+- 2. Honoring the national flag and national anthem.

+- 3. Maintaining law and order.

+- 4. Regular taxation, protection of national property.

+- 5. Maintaining the unity and integrity and security of the country.

+- 6. Protecting the country.

-- 7. Wise utilization of natural resources. - 8.
-Protecting the ozone layer.
+- 7. Wise utilization of natural resources.

+- 8. Protecting the ozone layer.

-Some New Human Rights:-
+11. Human Rights:-